frictionlessdata/datapackage/patterns/README.md

    between so-called *system missing values* (e.g., "Not applicable") and other values that you may wish to include in certain tabulations/analyses but exclude from others (e.g., "Don't know" or "Refused").
-2. Add an optional field-specific `ordered` property, which can be used when contructing a categorical (or factor) to indicate that the variable is ordinal.
+2. Add an optional field-specific `enumOrdered` property, which can be used when contructing a categorical (or factor) to indicate that the variable is ordinal.
-3. Add an optional field-specific `encoding` property for use when data are stored using integer or other codes rather than using the category labels.
+3. Add an optional field-specific `enumLabels` property for use when data are stored using integer or other codes rather than using the category labels.
    This contains an object mapping the codes appearing in the data (keys) to what they mean (values), and can be used by software to construct